About Speaking Resume Get in touch

 Team Founding team — CEO, 2 engineers, 1 designer (me)

 Every time someone opens a bank account, invests in a fund, or buys property — they verify their identity from scratch.
 Same documents, different forms, repeated friction.
-VerifiMe's premise: verify once, own that identity, share it when you need to.
+VerifiMe wanted to remove this.

 The product had two sides — a consumer wallet where people store and control their verified identity, and an assessments portal for service providers requesting verification.
 I joined as the sole designer on a small founding team — CEO, a couple of engineers, and me — with no design process, no system, and product decisions being made daily.